mamadkhaleghi/GraPLUS/gpt2_embeddings/README.md

 - `node_embeddings.npy`: Embeddings for object categories (768-dimensional vectors)
 - `edge_embeddings.npy`: Embeddings for spatial relationships (768-dimensional vectors)
+- `generate_embeddings.ipynb`: Jupyter notebook containing the code used to generate these embeddings

 ## Overview

 The embeddings in this directory provide rich semantic representations of objects and their relationships by leveraging the pre-trained knowledge of GPT-2.
 Unlike traditional categorical embeddings that simply assign an arbitrary vector to each class, these embeddings capture nuanced semantic information by encoding: